GNOME/pygobject/docs/guide/testing.rst

     .. image:: https://travis-ci.org/pygobject/pygobject-travis-ci-examples.svg?branch=master
         :target: https://travis-ci.org/pygobject/pygobject-travis-ci-examples

-To get newer PyGObject, GTK+, etc. working on `Travis CI
+To get newer PyGObject, GTK, etc. working on `Travis CI
 <https://travis-ci.org>`__ or `CircleCI <https://circleci.com>`__ you can use
 Docker with an image of your choosing.
 Have a look at our Docker example project which runs tests on various Debian, Ubuntu and Fedora versions: